rwxrob/regx/README.md

 ## Motivation

 We use regular expressions all the time at SkilStak™ as we create text bots and learning challenges that examine the content and output of commands when validating student code.
-This tool is also used during our regular expression lessons and workshops and a similar version is used to assess student regx skills.
+This tool is also used during our regular expression lessons and workshops and a similar version is used to assess student regular expression skills.

 ## TODO